 Service: The department recognizes service to the campus, community and to our profession.
 A rating of meritorious requires meeting service responsibilities within the department and service to the college, campus, community or profession.
-A rating of excellent requires meeting service responsibilities within the department and multiple service contributions to the college, campus, community, or profession.
-In evaluating service both the quality and quantity of service contributions will be considered.
+A rating of excellent requires meeting service responsibilities within the department such as serving as graduate program director or advocate for sociology majors at the undergraduate level.
+In addition, multiple service contributions to the college, campus, community, or profession, particularly those around diversity initiatives at these levels.
+In evaluating service both the quality and quantity of service contributions will be considered, as well as the extent to which service efforts contribute to fostering a climate of inclusiveness, student retention and equal opportunity.